react-static/react-static/README.md

 - Painless project setup & migration
 - Supports 99.9% of the React ecosystem.
 Including CSS-in-JS libraries, custom Query layers like GraphQL, and even Redux!
 - Aggressive and flexible reloading.
-- Leaner, faster, and more performant than the competition.
-React-Static goes to extreme lengths to ensure your build times will scale with the size of your website.

 ## Lifecycle Overview